 You should also be truthful, thorough and accurate when reporting a work-related or personal injury, especially if you plan to seek legal recourse.
 Although it may seem beneficial to embellish the ways in which the injury has affected your life, it is crucial that you refrain from doing so as this is rarely the case.

 This is an emerging area of the law where new developments are likely to surface.
-If you have any questions about the use of social media in connection with personal injuries, or how it may affect your case, contact our Sydney Compensation Lawyers today.
+If you have any questions about the use of social media in connection with personal injuries, or how it may affect your case, contact our Sydney personal injury lawyers today.